stephenhouser/f-engrave/README.md

 ## F-Engrave Features

 - V-carve for outline fonts and images (images and fonts should be composed of closed section loops when v-carving)
 - Imports DXF files
 - Imports PBM images (with potrace helper program)
 - Uses TTF font files (with the help of ttf2cxf_stream, not all formats are supported)
 - Capable of exporting Scalable Vector Graphics (SVG) file
 - Opens previously saved G-Code file and retrieve the settings and text
 - Supports multiple lines of text with justification (Left, Right and Centered)
 - Mirroring text (vertical) and flipping text (horizontal)
 - Create text that follows an arc
 - Origin selection allows user to select the location of g-code zero position
 - Display line thickness to be used during engraving allows visualization of end result
 - Use inches or mm as export units
 - Customizable G-Code preamble and postamble
-- Usable as an LinuxCNC Axis filter program (open the f-engrave.py file from within LinuxCNC Axis File-Open-f-engrave.py. when you are finished with your text select File-Write To Axis and Exit, This option only existed when executed from within Axis)
+- Usable as an LinuxCNC Axis filter program (open the f-engrave.py file from within LinuxCNC Axis File-Open-f-engrave.py.when you are finished with your text select File-Write To Axis and Exit, This option only existed when executed from within Axis)

 Please see the official [Scorchworks F-Engrave website][fengrave] for the full details.